edysegura/handout-ws-java-php/rest-apis.md

 # REST APIs {#desenvolvimento-de-web-services-com-grails}

-A brief introduction to REST API
+A brief introduction to REST API...